jeroenooms/opencpu-pages/_posts/2015-03-31-jsonlite-release-0-9-15.md

 ## Memory usage

 The new version should use less memory when parsing JSON, especially from a file or URL.
-This is mostly due to a new push-parser implementation that can incrementally parse JSON in little pieces, which eliminates memory overhead of copying around gigantic JSON strings.
+This is mostly due to a new push-parser implementation that can incrementally parse JSON in little pieces, which eliminates overhead of copying gigantic JSON strings.
 In addition, jsonlite now uses the new [curl](http://cran.r-project.org/web/packages/curl/index.html) package for retrieving data via a connection interface.

 {% highlight r %}
 mydata1 <- jsonlite::fromJSON("https://jeroenooms.github.io/data/dmd.json")